 A highly-selective strategy will be used for involving children and the recruitment will be at the discretion of the relevant SARC.
-We plan to enrol around 2 service users at each of the 15 sites where we are delivering the 16+ cohort study (total n=30; see Figure 2 for flow of children and young people through the study).
-For the children and young people study, we will only include SARC service users aged 13-15 years who do not meet exclusion criteria.
+We plan to enrol around 40 service users attending two paediatric SARC sites where we will firstly conduct our case studies as per WS2 and training with staff in preparation for WS3 including establishing our understanding of their systems and processes and subsequently undertake the follow up study (see Figure 2 for flow of children and young people through the study).
+For the children and young people study, we will only include SARC service users aged 13-17 years who do not meet exclusion criteria.
 Young people and children will be excluded if, in exercising clinical judgement, the responsible member of SARC staff anticipates they may encounter difficulties in providing informed consent or understanding the content of surveys used in data collection due to mental or physical health issues, cognitive impairment, intellectual disability or poor English language skills.
-Where appropriate, parents/guardians will be asked for consent.
-The consenting process will be undertaken by the SARC and through the young person's key worker who will also support the data collection process (for example, to identify with the child a suitable place for baseline data collection and whether this is better done on the phone with a member of the project team or online).
+CYP will also be excluded if their history is such that gaining consent from parents/guardians is not appropriate.
+All CYP who consent to participant will also require consent from parents/guardians.
+The level 1 consenting process will be undertaken by the SARC and the young person's key worker will support the data collection process.